-If you have ever learned about Chinese culture, or have been interested in Chinese culture, or simply touched movies, books, or internet materials about China, you should have seen the image, or heard of the story of the Chinese dragon.
+If you have ever learned about or been interested in Chinese culture, or simply touched movies, books, or internet materials about China, you should have seen the image, or heard of the story of the Chinese dragon.

-The Chinese dragon, also known as Loong, written as 龙 in simplified Chinese, and 龍 in traditional Chinese, is pronounced lóng in Pinyin.
-Generally speaking, it looks nothing like the dragons of the Western world, but usually has the following typical looks – a head that looks like a carnivorous reptile but is actually a collection of many animals, with forked horns, harsh and huge eyes, a long beard and mane, a snake body covered with large, shiny, hard scales, a back with a long spiked dorsal fin extending from head to tail, and four sharp, powerful eagle claws.
+The Chinese dragon, also known as Loong which is pronounced lóng in Pinyin, is written as 龙 in simplified Chinese, and 龍 in traditional Chinese.
+Generally speaking, it looks nothing like the dragons of the Western world, but usually has the following typical looks – A head that looks like a carnivorous reptile but is actually a collection of many animals, with forked horns, harsh and huge eyes, a long beard and mane.
+A snake body covered with large, shiny, hard scales.
+A back with a long spiked dorsal fin extending from head to tail.
+And four sharp, powerful eagle claws.
 In the pictures you see, it usually appears with clouds or fire, with its head held high and eyes wide, majestic and full of power.

 From the following, you will learn a whole lot about the mysterious existence of the Chinese dragon.